 There are many services available out there for people to connect remotely and we intend to use these to keep our members connected.

 We also understand that not everyone in Ireland has access to reliable broadband!
-So to try and work around this we are setting up a text service for our members – information on this to follow also in the next week.
+So to try and work around this we have a text messaging service set up.

 We also would like to remind members of the 221+ supports that are already available and encourage you to use them fully.
 We are always at the end of the phone if you have an immediate worry that you need to talk about – if we don’t answer please leave a message and we will call you back as soon as we can.